-- not use live animals, dangerous or unknown chemicals, or have participants engage in anything that could potentially cause harm; b) provide your instructor with the presentation title and your name (s) by Session #5; and c) present this lesson to classmates just as you would during the MSTA presentation.
-Classmates will provide feedback on your presentation.
-(2 pts.) - 2. create a one two-sided page summary or tri-fold handout of the lesson for distribution.
+1. not use live animals, dangerous or unknown chemicals, or have participants engage in anything that could potentially cause harm; b) provide your instructor with the presentation title and your name (s) by Session #5 (2 points)

+2. create a one two-sided page summary or tri-fold handout of the lesson for distribution.
 The handout should include: names and affiliations of presenters, lesson title, purpose statement, materials list, summary of procedures, safety considerations, and lesson reference; b) prepare 50 copies of this handout, and c) keep one copy (in case you run out of handouts) that can be taped to the table.
+(2 points)

-(2 pts.) - be at the presentation room 30 minutes in advance to set up materials; b) consider traffic, parking, and other potential complications as you plan your travel; c) be prepared with all required materials and handouts; d)present your lesson, and e) clean up your presentation site and help others to also clean up a leave in a timely manner.
-(4 pts.) - 4. take a photo while presenting your lesson; b) write a 1 2 page reflection regarding your experience and attach the photo of you presenting at the conference.
+3. be at the presentation room 30 minutes in advance to set up materials; b) consider traffic, parking, and other potential complications as you plan your travel; c) be prepared with all required materials and handouts; d) present your lesson, and e) clean up your presentation site and help others to also clean up a leave in a timely manner.
+(4 points)

+4. take a photo while presenting your lesson; b) write a 1-2 page reflection regarding your experience and attach the photo of you presenting at the conference.
 Describe what went well and what you would change if you were to do this again.
-(4 pts.)
+(4 points)